markllama/coreos-infra/README.md

 CoreOS does not have an interactive installer, and it does not use Kickstart, the standard automated Fedora/Red Hat installer.
 Instead, CoreOS is installed onto the system storage using the `coreos-installer` program and a simplified system configuration schema known as `butane`.
 You can find details for deploying CoreOS in [Deploying CoreOS](./DEPLOY.md).

+## Network Infrastructure Services

+The first services you need on a new network are the ones no one notices because they define the network.
+If they're down no one says "oh, DNS is down" they say "The Internet is down".
+If DHCP is down, users can't get an IP address, and so, again "The Internet is down".

+* DNS - Map IP Addresses to hostnames and services
+* NTP - Provide trusted time-sync for devices
+* DHCP - Map hardware to IP addresses - Provide boot/install information
+* PXE (TFTP/HTTP) - provide boot/install payload
+* Monitoring - Observe and report activity
+* Access Management (RADIUS/TACACS,FreeIPA) - Identify users and resource access

 ## Service Installation

 * DNS - CoreDNS